ewanp2025/AudioToMMP/README.md

 *Replaces BasslineAnalyser, which was the simple first iteration.*

 **AudioToMMP** is a WIP audio analysis and transcription tool designed to bridge the gap between raw audio files and LMMS.
-It uses digital signal processing (DSP) to break down mixed audio, detect pitches and rhythms, and translate them directly into actionable pattern files (`.xpt`), and full multi-track LMMS projects (`.mmp`) for LMMS.
+It uses digital signal processing (DSP) to break down mixed audio, detect pitches and rhythms, and translate them directly into LMMS pattern files (`.xpt`), and full multi-track LMMS projects (`.mmp`).

 ### Core Features